Ananya-Singh776/my-first-project/README.md

-# my-first-project
+# basics-of-python
-This is my first Github repository as a part of my learning into open source
+This Github repository as a part of my learning into open source for understandig the basics of python and implementing it

 ## What this project contains
-A simple python file ("hello.py") helps in understanding how github repositories work.
+It contains various files for foundation of python with examples.

 # My goal
 I am learning Git, Github and Python so that I contribute to opensource projects